 - Taught student education board (chair: Deputy Vice-Chancellor: Student Education, Professor Jeff Grabill)

 - Graduate board (chair: Dean for Postgraduate Research Studies, Professor Luke Windsor)

 - Research and innovation board (chair: Deputy Vice-Chancellor: Research and Innovation, Professor Nick Plant)

-- International strategy board (chair: Principal Deputy Vice-Chancellor and Provost, Professor Hai-Sui Yu)
+- International strategy board (chair: Provost and Deputy Vice-Chancellor, Professor Hai-Sui Yu)

-- Digital transformation strategy board (chair: Principal Deputy Vice-Chancellor and Provost, Professor Hai-Sui Yu)
+- Digital transformation strategy board (chair: Provost and Deputy Vice-Chancellor, Professor Hai-Sui Yu)

 The University Court has approximately 90 members (the majority are lay-members).
 It is chaired by the Chancellor or, in their absence, the Pro-Chancellor.
 It is not involved in the University's decision-making processes, but is an important link with the community and other stakeholders, fostering engagement, responsiveness and accountability.

 The Court serves as a mechanism for, and symbol of, the University’s accountability to the wider community.
 It is empowered to ask questions about, and express an opinion on, anything concerning the University.
 It conveys these opinions to the Council, and can invite the Council (or other University bodies) to consider particular questions or courses of action.

 It meets at least twice a year: a formal meeting in December and other, informal, meetings.

 The Chancellor is an honorary role.
 Professor Dame Jane Francis represents the University in a ceremonial and ambassadorial capacity.